GSA/notifications-api/README.md

 Using the command palette (shift+cmd+p), search and select “Remote Containers: Open Folder in Container...”
 When prompted, choose **devcontainer-api** folder (note: this is a *subfolder* of notification-api).
 This will startup the container in a new window (replacing the current one).

 After this page loads, hit "show logs” in bottom-right.
 The first time this runs it will need to build the Docker image, which will likely take several minutes.

 Select View->Open View..., then search/select “ports”.
-Await a green dot on the port view, then open a new terminal and run the web server
+Await a green dot on the port view, then open a new terminal and run the web server:
 `make run-flask`

-Open another terminal and run the background tasks `make run-celery`
+Open another terminal and run the background tasks:
+`make run-celery`

 ---